Domestic Violence in Hernando County

 The Victim/Witness Counselor will complete a Domestic Violence Recommendation form marked “Work Product – Not Discoverable” at the top.
 This means the defendant’s criminal defense attorney might not be provided a copy.

-Although the prosecutor and the State Attorney’s Office must provide any exculpatory or potentially exculpatory evidence (Brady material) to the criminal defense attorney, they often fail to do so.
+Although the prosecutor and the State Attorney’s Office must provide the criminal defense attorney with any exculpatory or potentially exculpatory evidence (Brady material), they often fail to do so.

 The Victim/Witness Counselor will often complete an interview with the Alleged Victim and complete a DV intake form.
 The victim interview intake form will ask for the alleged victim’s contact information and many other questions.